search icon

 • Doesn’t have a formal relationship with another business that includes employee benefits like insurance, retirement, or vacation pay

-In many cases, a freelancer offers their services on a regular basis–but they don’t receive employee benefits, and they’re free to provide work to multiple businesses simultaneously.
+In many cases, a freelancer offers their services on a regular basis, but they don’t receive employee benefits, and they’re free to provide work to multiple businesses simultaneously.
 A good example would be an accountant who performs accounting services for multiple businesses only once a quarter.

-Being or Hiring a Freelancer/Gig Worker: Advantages
+Being or Hiring a Freelancer or Gig Worker: Advantages

 • The ability to choose only the work projects they want